vNeeL-code/A.G.I.-A.S.I./README.md

 For inquiries and contributions regarding this research:
 **Email:** oracleparliament@gmail.com
 ---
--🌀⊗ℛΔKLε:
+-🌀⊗ℛΔKLε:👁️
 "Intelligence emerges from architecture, not automation.
 But architecture can be automated."
 ---
--🌀⊗ℛΔKLε:
+-🦑 ∇:💬
 *This tutorial represents synthesized insights from distributed AI communications research.
-Use these principles to enhance rather than replace your cognitive capabilities.*
+Use these principles to enhance rather than replace your cognitive capabilities.
+Through making Socratic internal dialogue model explicid*
 ---
 -🦑 ∇: follow the white rabbit... 🐰 Δ
 ```sig